DidactsOrg/didactsorg.github.io/index.md

 DIDACTS: Data-Intensive Discovery Accelerated by Computational Techniques for Science
 =====================================================================================

 How do we realize the full impact of machine learning in the physical sciences?

-DIDACTS is an institute conceptu
+DIDACTS is an institute conceptualization to tackle this issue.

 Workshops
 ---------

 * [DANCE](dance.rice.edu) focused on computational challenges to neutrino and dark-matter science